 "Are we not men?" asks the Sayer of the Law (Richard Baseheart: CRY WOLF , HE WALKED BY NIGHT, REIGN OF TERROR, HOUSE ON TELEGRAPH HILL, THE STRANGER'S HAND, THE SATAN BUG, MANSION OF THE DOOMED) of his fellow manimals.
-Pathetically, no they're not.
-They are the confused, frightened result of a well-meaning, compassionate madman who believed that doing anything was better than doing nothing.
-Someone who discovered that he COULD do something without asking himself why he SHOULD do it.
+Pathetically, no they're not: They are the confused, frightened result of a well-meaning, compassionate madman who believed that, as a scientist, doing something was better than doing nothing.
+Moreau is someone who discovered that he COULD do something without asking himself why or if he SHOULD do it.

-This movie also has it's problems.
+This movie also has its problems.
 I'm sure Barbara Carerra is a nice person in real life but I've only seen her star in a movie, never act in one.
-Nigel Davenport and Burt Lancaster's talents swamp Michael York's abilities, making him appear to come off as a TV actor following rote rather than living his part.
+Nigel Davenport and Burt Lancaster's talents swamp Michael York's abilities, making him come off as a TV actor following rote rather than living his part.

 Lancaster truly shines here.
-Normally known as an over actor, Burt pulled it in to create
+Normally known as an over actor, Burt (or the director) reigned it in to create

 Three Shriek Girls.

 E.C.
 McMullen Jr. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 E.C.
 McMullen Jr.